Ireland cycling: victories and honours

 The success of the so-called 'Irish Brigade' of racing cyclists who triumphed in several races in England in 1890 while riding pneumatic-tyred bicycles, brought wider publicity for Dunlop's innovation.
 Almost overnight, Ordinaries and tricycles were obsolete, and the pneumatic-tyred, chain-driven safety bicycle reigned supreme in the cycling world.

-The pneumatic tyre revolutionised cycling by making it a much more accessible activity than it had been hitherto.
+The pneumatic tyre revolutionised cycling design by making it a much more accessible activity than it had been hitherto.
 Perhaps the most significant change that it facilitated was that of opening up the pastime to women on an unprecedented scale.